 Some companies have more specialized roles, like technical support engineers or technical applications support.
 This is typical in larger companies.
-Roles will cover a smaller area of expertise, like applications only or server maintenance only.
+Roles will cover a smaller area of expertise, like applications or server maintenance.
 Smaller companies without as many resources and employees will have technical support specialists that need to cover more.

 Tiers are a common differentiator in the IT space as well.
 Entry-level will start at tier one, including basic help desk resolution.
 Tier two is more in-depth technical support for larger and more complex problems.
 Tier three is the highest and most specialized.
 These are experts in service and support.
 You’ll also see tier zero, which is self-help, so the content is created by an IT professional, but they aren’t required to follow up.
 Tier four is an issue that cannot be resolved internally and requires external vendor support.

 Technical support specialist jobs come in many different levels.
 The tiered system is based on experience and specialized knowledge.
-Once tech specialists have about ten years of experience, they are considered to be experts in the IT space.
-Move from the basic help desk at tier one and work your way up to the more complex jobs with tiers two and three.
+Once tech specialists have about ten years of experience, they are considered experts in the IT space.
+Move from the basic help desk at tier one and work up to the more complex jobs with tiers two and three.

 For additional advancement, there are plenty of manager roles where you’ll manage a team of technical support specialists.
 Having experience working on the front line with customers and users is helpful in successfully managing a team.